felipebravom/AffectiveTweets/README.md

  * [Stance and sentiment in tweets](http://saifmohammad.com/WebDocs/1605.01655v1.pdf).
 Saif M. Mohammad, Parinaz Sobhani, and Svetlana Kiritchenko.
 2017.
 Special Section of the ACM Transactions on Internet Technology on Argumentation in Social Media 17(3).
 [BibTeX](http://saifmohammad.com/WebPages/Abstracts/stance-toit.bib.txt)
  * [Sentiment strength detection for the social Web](http://dl.acm.org/citation.cfm?id=2336261).
 Thelwall, M., Buckley, K., & Paltoglou, G. (2012).
 Journal of the American Society for Information Science and Technology, 63(1), 163-173.
 [BibTex](http://dblp.uni-trier.de/rec/bib2/journals/jasis/ThelwallBP12.bib)

-The package was also made available as the official baseline system for the [WASSA-2017](http://optima.jrc.it/wassa2017/) Shared Task on Emotion Intensity [(EmoInt)](http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html).
-(Instructions for using the system with the task data are available [here](https://github.com/felipebravom/EmoInt#2-weka-baseline-system).)
-Five participating teams used AffectiveTweets to generate feature vectors, including the teams that eventually ranked first, second, and third.

-The Java documentation is available [here](https://felipebravom.github.io/AffectiveTweets/doc/).

-Description about the filters, installation instructions, and examples are given below.